SEMjs-Workshops/vue-js/src/lab-form-input-bindings/README.md

 ## Pre-Lab Setup

 1. Start the UI.
-   - Run `npm run serve src/lab-event-handling/main.js`
+   - Run `npm run serve src/lab-form-input-bindings/main.js`
 2. In a new terminal, start the test runner.
-   - Run `npm test lab-event-handling`
+   - Run `npm test lab-form-input-bindings`
    - You'll see test failures, which is expected.
 All of the tests will be passing after you complete this lab.

 ## Post-Lab Teardown